albertz/music-player/README.md

 TODO / possible additional missing features:

-* [Gapless playback](http://en.wikipedia.org/wiki/Gapless_playback).
-I think ffmpeg provides some way to get the exact specified start/end of a song.
-Otherwise this is just a question of buffering.
 * BPM determination and clever DJ-like fading
 * echoprint.me or similar song determination (mostly for metadata, esp. if missing)
 * use tags given by Last.fm (mostly more tags)